core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 |                  |      7/21 | true                                                                    | true               | f5                 |
 | Null             |      7/22 | null                                                                    | null               | f6                 |
 | Not assigned     |      7/23 | undefined                                                               | undefined          | f7                 |
-{: align="left"}
+{: #diagnostic-notation-summary title="CBOR diagnostic notation summary" align="left"}

 The following extensions to the CBOR diagnostic notation are supported:

 * Comments can be added to the end of each line.
 Any characters after a Pound sign (‘#’) outside of a string, up to the end of the line, are treated as a comment.

-* Deltas are represented as positive numbers (e.g. +123).
+* Deltas are represented as numbers preceded by a '+' or '–' sign.
+The use of the '+' sign for positive deltas represents an extension to the CBOR diagnostic notation as defined by {{RFC7049}} section 6.

 # Properties of the CBOR Encoding

 This document defines CBOR encoding rules for YANG schema trees and their subtrees.

 Basic schema nodes such as leaf, leaf-list, list, anydata and anyxml can be encoded standalone.
 In this case, only the value of this schema node is encoded in CBOR.
-Identification of this value need to be provided by some external means when needed.
+Identification of this value needs to be provided by some external means when required.

 A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
-This specification supports three type of keys; SID as defined in {{-core-sid}}, member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.
+This specification supports two type of keys; SID as defined in {{-core-sid}} and member names as defined in {{I-D.ietf-netmod-yang-json}}.
 Each of these key type is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 The end user of this mapping specification can mandate the use of a specific key type or a specific subset of key types.

 In order to minimize the size of the encoded data, the proposed mapping avoid any unnecessary meta-information beyond those natively supported by CBOR.
 For instance, CBOR tags are used sorely in the case of the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

-It is expected that entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task without the need of such extra meta-information.
-The CoAP Content-Format Option, or an HTTP Content-Type header field, conveys that the data is YANG-encoded CBOR in the first place.
+It is expected that application entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task without the need of such extra meta-information.

-# Encoding of YANG Schema Node Instances   {#instance-encoding}
+# Encoding of YANG Data Node Instances   {#instance-encoding}

 Schema node instances defined using the YANG modeling language are encoded using CBOR {{RFC7049}} based on the rules defined in this section.
 We assume that the reader is already familiar with both YANG {{I-D.ietf-netmod-rfc6020bis}} and CBOR {{RFC7049}}.

-## The 'leaf' Schema Node
+## The 'leaf' Data Node

 Leafs MUST be encoded based on the encoding rules specified in {{data-types-mapping}}.

-## The 'container' Schema Node {#container}
+## The 'container' Data Node {#container}

 Collections such as containers, list instances, notifications, RPC inputs, RPC outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
 Each key within the CBOR map is set to a data node identifier, each value is set to the value of this data node instance.

-This specification supports three type of keys; SID as defined in {{-core-sid}}, member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.
+This specification supports two type of keys; SID as defined in {{-core-sid}} encoded using CBOR unsigned or signed integers and member names as defined in {{I-D.ietf-netmod-yang-json}} encoded using CBOR text strings.
+The use of CBOR byte strings for keys is reserved for future extensions.

-**SIDs as keys**
+### SIDs as keys

 Keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
 Keys are set to the delta of the associated SID, delta values are computed as follows: